AaronAppel/QwerkE/README.md

 I use this project to develop a simple game engine for hobby.
 Ideally QwerkE can be useful for making my own games, and for those who might brave the challenge of using it as well.

-The name QwerkE is simply endearing to me as it's a play on the "QWER" keyboard layout, with an added 'E' that stands for Engine or Editor.
+The name QwerkE is simply endearing to me as it's a play on the "QWER" keyboard layout, with the later 'E', which stands for Engine or Editor.

 \**This project is continually in development and should be considered unstable, until proven otherwise!*
 ## Getting Started
+Run "START HERE.bat" in repo root directory to generate and launch Visual Studio 2022 solution

 GitHub : [Getting Started Page](https://github.com/AaronAppel/QwerkE/tree/master/Documentation/0.%20Getting%20Started%20With%20QwerkE)
 Local Repo Obsidian : [[Getting Started With QwerkE]]